naresh-perumalla-07/delta-demo/README.md

 # delta-demo
-This is a practice Oneee
+This is a practice Oneee.